 - Tree root damage

-- Leaning retaining walls
+- Leaning retaining walls or retaining wall failure

 - Rotten window frames